emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 As a player, it is up to you to breathe life into your character, and make them into a living, breathing part of the world that your Poohbah is weaving.
 To this end, consider the following:
 1. Where did my character come from?
 Do they have family?
 Friends?
+2. Is my character family or friends with any of the other players' characters?
 2. What does my character want?
 Where are they going?
 What motivates them?
 3. Why would my character be interested in going on an adventure?
 4. What are a few of my characters virtues?
 What about vices?